tessercat/pbx-docs/client.md

 The peer accepts an offer
-by creating a Connection object, initializing the object's local media, sending `accept` to the offering peer once local media is ready, and immediately initializing the peer connection.
+by creating a Connection object, initializing local media, sending `accept` to the offering peer once local media is ready, and opening the connection.

-The Connection's
-implementation of perfect negotiation handles ICE and SDP negotiation.
+In perfect negotiation,
-The accepting peer
+the accepting peer
 is the impolite peer.

 Once the accepting peer